Skip to main content

 "Who is that?"
 Someone else asked.

 "Bondita!"
 Her widowed mother felt all eyes on her child.
-She held her by the arm carefully enough not to let her white saree touch the red vermillion.
-"Come let me clean you up.
-I apologize on her behalf."
+She held her by the arm carefully enough not to let her white saree touch the red vermilion.
+"Come, let me clean you up.
+I apologise on her behalf."
 She looked scared.

 Trilochan inhaled.
 For the first time in his life, he had seen Aniruddha admit a mistake, even if it was a small one.
 He was always stubborn like his father, especially in arguments.